Travel Expense Reimbursement Policy

 Maximum lodging rates exclude taxes.
 For travel within New York State, a Tax Exemption Certificate (ST-129) should be used.
 For travel outside of New York State, state and local taxes are not included in the maximum lodging amount and will be reimbursed in addition to the per diem amount.

 Finally, on occasion, travelers may be unable to find a hotel at a rate that does not exceed the maximum federal lodging per diem rate for the location of travel.
-If that occurs, the traveler must obtain prior written approval to exceed the federal rate from the finance office.
+If that occurs, the traveler must obtain prior written approval to exceed the federal rate from the Controller.

 Miscellaneous Expenses: Only actual, reasonable and necessary business related expenses will be reimbursed and must be properly indicated and justified on the voucher.
 Receipts are required.